I am brave

 Sharing your story is the best way for you to influence, teach, and inspire others.
 Stories will help you bring people together to connect ideas, values, and purpose.
 They convey culture, history, and values.

-Define Your Narrative
+Define Your Own Narrative

 Women empowermenet is sharing your story